AnonymousForConference/NeurIPS2025/README.md

 ## Training

-To train the model(s) in the paper, run this command:
+To train the model(s) for CIFAR-10, CIFAR-100, and Tiny-Imagenet datasets, run these commands respectively:

 ```train
 python3 DWMALA10.py